bossjones/strace-analyzer/README.md

 **open**, **creat**, **dup** or **pipe** are read from the log and the association gets terminated when they get **close**d.

+Pre-built packages can be downloaded from the [GitHub releases page][releases].

 building
 --------